Frequently Asked Questions

 Love and Sexuality/Healthy Relationships – Work based in or directly informed by aiding in the development of healthy intimacy, sexual health or working through unhealthy relationships or their effects.

-Non-Conforming Gender Roles – Work based in or directly informed by the gender variant, gender non-conforming, gender diverse, intersex, and gender atypical communities [this may be transgender, or otherwise variant in their gender expression].
+Non-Binary Gender Roles – Work based in or directly informed by the gender variant, gender non-conforming, gender diverse, intersex, and gender atypical communities [this may be transgender, or otherwise variant in their gender expression].

 Other Areas – Work that isn’t adequately defined by the provided categories, please use this blank to describe further.